-The Water Use Efficiency Program provides financial and technical support to enable local entities to conserve water in the urban and agricultural sectors and to recycle wastewater.
+The Water Use Efficiency Program provides financial and technical support to enable local entities to conserve water in the urban and agricultural sectors and to recycle urban wastewater.
 These activities have the potential to increase useable water supplies, increase in-stream flows, and improve water quality.

 The ROD called for completion of the WUE Year-4 Comprehensive Analysis, a technical study that will credibly estimate past and expected performance (costs and benefits) of water conservation and recycling activities in California.
-This analysis will provide estimates of how much water can be conserved and recycled by 2007 and by 2030 under about six different funding scenarios.
-After this study is released in May 2004, the WUE Subcommittee under the Bay-Delta Public Advisory Committee will work with Bay-Delta Authority and Implementing Agency staff to recommend that appropriate level of conservation and recycling to be reflected in revised targets.
+This analysis will provide estimates of how much water can be conserved and recycled by 2007 and by 2030 under about five different funding levels.
+After this study is released in the Fall of 2004, the WUE Subcommittee under the Bay-Delta Public Advisory Committee will work with Bay-Delta Authority and Implementing Agency staff to recommend that appropriate level of conservation and recycling to be reflected in revised targets.